AJGamesArchive/flash-cards-system/README.md

 - ``yarn client:preview``: Preview the most recent production build of the client.
 - ``yarn client:test``: Run tests on the client.
 - ``yarn client:test-majestic``: Run tests on the client using the Majestic UI tool.
+- ``yarn client:cypress:open``: Open Cypress' GUI and run and monitor e2e and component tests.
+- ``yarn client:cypress:run``: Run all Cypress tests in the CLI.

 ### Database